nsmith7989/redux-filter/README.md

 ### Actions

+- `init` `{function(void):void}`.
+Initialize the filter state.
+MUST be called after store creation if using with an existing redux store.

 - `clearFilters` `{function(filterAttribute{string}):void}`.
 Clear all filters of a given type.

 - `keywordSearch` `{function(string):void}`.
 Search the collection by keyword.